HERMON-1995/Math-magician-project/README.md

 ### Deployment

-- (Deployment method using GitHub pages)
+- (Deployment method using Render)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>